t-scott/Tutorials/README.md

     - Comes with Rv4.4.1: tidyverse, ggplot2, ggrepel, RColorBrewer, reshape2, scales
     - Comes with Pythonv3.10.9
     - Designed to be a good starting point/general environment for most needs
-  - How to create a new conda environment with just conda-forge and bioconductor
+  - How to create a new conda environment with packages from just conda-forge and bioconductor
 - JUPYTER_TIPS.md
   - How to resize plot outputs in your Notebook
 - R_HOW_TO_Graph_a_list_of_files.md